nanlabs/frontend-reference/examples/react-native-expo-router/docs/PROJECT_CONFIGURATION.md

 ## Husky

 Husky is a tool for executing git hooks.
-Use Husky to run your code validations before every commit, thus making sure the code is in the best shape possible at any point of time and no faulty commits get into the repo.
-It can run linting, code formatting and type checking, etc. before it allows pushing the code.
+Use Husky to run your code validations before every commit, thus making sure the code is in the best shape possible at any point of time and no faulty commits get into the repository It can run linting, code formatting and type checking, etc. before it allows pushing the code.
 You can check how to configure it [here](https://typicode.github.io/husky/#/?id=usage).

 ## Absolute imports